lucasmelin/setup-nomad/README.md

 A GitHub Action to install a specific version of HashiCorp Nomad and add it to the PATH
 </p>

+> [!Warning]
+> This project is no longer maintained.
+For an alternative, please check out: https://github.com/hashicorp/setup-nomad

 ## Inputs

 ### `version`